-Virtualisation is computing technology that simulates hardware functionality to create software-based IT services like applications, servers, storage and networks.
-By creating a virtual version of a resource or device (such as a server or desktop computer) from one computer system, virtualisation enables you to maximize the efficiency of computer hardware resources.
+Virtualisation is a computing technology that simulates hardware functionality to create software-based IT services like applications, servers, storage and networks.
+By creating a virtual version of a resource or device from one computer system, virtualisation enables you to maximize the efficiency of computer hardware resources.

 Server Virtualisation